Find schools that offer these popular programs

-Test takers can study online through the GED Testing Service itself or through its partners, Steck-Vaughn and Kentucky Educational Television (KET).
+Test takers can study online through the GED Testing Service itself or through its partners such as Steck-Vaughn and Kentucky Educational Television (KET).
 The GED Testing Service offers sample questions for every section of the test, in addition to information on formulas, calculators and alternative format questions.
 This information is also accompanied by videos.
 In addition to television programs and workbooks, KET offers online preparation supplements, including exercises, sample questions, and unofficial (but accurate) practice tests.

 Study at Home